 - Lorenzo Insigne (Napoli) is one of the most dangerous attackers in Serie A. At 5ft 5”, he is very short but manages to use his height as an advantage.

 Two elite CMs in European football currently are Paul Pogba (Manchester United) and Marco Verratti (Paris Saint-Germain).

-Both occupy similar roles, albeit in different ways, but there’s almost 1ft in height difference between them.
+Both occupy similar roles, albeit in different ways, but they’re almost a 1ft in height difference between them.
 Veratti is 5ft 5”, while Pogba stands 6ft 3”.

 - Both are agile, quick-footed, goal poachers with exceptional finishing.
 Aguero is a mere 5ft 7½”, while Aubameyang is 6ft 1½”.